The library makes course materials available through a reserve textbook program and an electronic reserve service (e-reserves).

 *Special restriction regarding the Harvard Business Review: The license agreement for our digital version of the Harvard Business Review in EBSCOhost does not permit article-level linking to course reserves.
 As a result, we cannot place individual articles from this journal on e-reserve.
 Faculty who assign articles from the Harvard Business Review in their courses may direct students to search for the article directly in the EBSCOhost database Business Source Complete.
 Some articles from the Harvard Business Review are no longer available for downloading or printing and must be read online.

-- Electronic resources can be accessed by multiple authorized users simultaneously.
+- Most electronic resources can be accessed by multiple authorized users simultaneously.

-- Authorized users may view or print copies of digitized materials, which are stored as PDF files.
+- Authorized users may view or print copies of digitized materials, which are stored as HTML or PDF files.

 - Articles accessible from the library’s subscription databases will be made available as permalinks.